-- The Intensive English Program is accredited by the Commission on English Language Program Accreditation (CEA). - The College of Business & Economics is accredited by the Association to Advance Collegiate Schools of Business(AACSB). - The College of Arts and Sciences is accredited by the American Academy for Liberal Education (AALE). - The B.E. in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering & Technology). - The B.E. in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering & Technology). - The B.E. in Computer Science is accredited by the Computing Accreditation Commission of ABET (Accreditation Board for Engineering & Technology).
+- The Intensive English Program is accredited by the Commission on English Language Program Accreditation (CEA). - The College of Business & Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB). - The College of Arts and Sciences is accredited by the American Academy for Liberal Education (AALE). - The Bachelor of Arts in Design (concentration in graphic design) has received substantial equivalency from the National Association of Schools of Art and Design (NASAD). - The B.E. in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering & Technology). - The B.E. in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering & Technology). - The B.E. in Computer Science is accredited by the Computing Accreditation Commission of ABET (Accreditation Board for Engineering & Technology).